Post

 While there are dozens of other options, for the sake of simplicity, I’ve selected my personal 3 recommendations for the following use cases:

-Glock 19 - Do-all Handgun
+Glock 19 - A general purpose, Do-all Handgun

 You’re focused and determined in taking your personal protection training to the limit.
-The Glock 19 (sometimes referred to as the G19) has many categories that have superlatives: It has the most holster support, the most aftermarket parts + accessories support, and is one of, if not the most sought after handguns.
+The Glock 19 (sometimes referred to as the G19) has many categories that have superlatives: It has the most holster support, the most aftermarket parts + accessories support, and is one of, if not the most, sought after handguns.
 It can be used in conceal carry situations, and flex into overt ‘duty’ settings.
 The Glock 19 is the benchmark that almost all other ‘compact’ sized handguns are compared against.
 With a standard magazine capacity of 15 rounds of 9mm, it has enough ammo to not leave you wanting.
 If you want to tinker, upgrade, or push a gun to it’s limits, a Glock 19 is an excellent choice.

 Sig Sauer P365 - Concealment Priority